Breanna Stewart earns AP WNBA Player of the Year honors

 AP Basketball Writer

-Breanna Stewart is always looking for ways to improve her game and this season her efforts culminated in a couple more career milestones.
+Breanna Stewart is always looking for ways to improve her game.
+This season, her efforts culminated in more career milestones.

 The Seattle Storm forward led the WNBA in scoring for the first time in her career, averaging 21.8 points, and Tuesday she became the first player to repeat as The Associated Press WNBA Player of the Year.